What Exactly is a Vocational Expert Witness?

 • 0

 In some cases, your problems may arise from an on-the-job injury.
 Workplace safety is a serious issue, no matter what line of work you are in.
 The potential for a workplace injury always exists—whether climbing ladders on a construction site or regularly clicking away on an office computer.
-And no matter how much caution you use on the job, there is always a chance you might get hurt.
+Regardless of how cautious you are on the job, there is always a possibility of an injury.

-In addition to being struck by a falling object, other common workplace injuries include:
+The most common workplace injury is being struck by a falling object.
+Other common workplace injuries include:

 • Slips, trips, and falls